trentshaines/CS-6380-Distributed-Systems/SynchronousMessagePassingSystem/README.txt

 CS 6380.001
 Project 1

-In this project, we build a message-passing synchronous distributed system according to the constraints in the configuration file, implement Peleg’s leader election algorithm to select a distinguished node, and build a breadth first spanning (BFS) tree rooted at the distinguished node.
+This program creates a message-passing synchronous distributed system according to the constraints in the configuration file, implements Peleg’s leader election algorithm to select a distinguished node, and finally builds a breadth first spanning (BFS) tree rooted at the distinguished node.
-The BFS tree allows for quick message passing across the distributed system.
+The completed BFS tree allows for quick message passing across the distributed system.

 To compile and run the program, follow these steps:
   1. Create a Project directory in the utdallas.edu filesystem which will have a /src and /bin subdirectory